Meteor-Community-Packages/meteor-collection2/README.md

 to ensure that non-unique values will never be set for the key.
 You may want to ensure a unique mongo index on the server as well.

+Note: This check is currently not 100% foolproof for updates.
+It is possible for a malicious user to bypass the check.
+This is not a fixable issue given the current core Meteor APIs, but you can guard against misuse by ensuring a unique mongo index on the server.

 The error message for this is very generic.
 It's best to define your own using `MyCollection2.simpleSchema().messages()`.
 The error type string is "notUnique".